IRNAS/smartparks-rhino-tracker-firmware/README.md

    * `sensor_interval_active_threshold` - accelerometer based reporting if motion activity is detected
    * `sensor_interval_active` - the interval when the device is active

+## Reed switch
+The magnetic REED switch is put in place to put the device in hibernation for transport purposes or prior to installation.
+Removing the magnet will initialize the operation in 60s of removing it.
+Note that putting the device in hibernation performs a system reset, including the provisioned settings.
+Provide settings via the network.

+## GPS acquisition logic
+The GPS system is configured by defining the `sensor_interval` for reporting with additional modifications as explained above.
+There are two key parameters that specify the duration of the fixes:
+ * `gps_cold_fix_timeout` - timeout for cold fix
+ * `gps_hot_fix_timeout` - timeout for hot fix - 10 hot fix fails will fall back to cold-fix or 5 hot-fixes with 0 satellites observed.
+ * `gps_settings_fail_backoff` - backoff of the `sensor_interval` upon GPS fix failures
+ * `d3_fix` - enable 3D fix
+ * `minimum_fix_time` - enforce a minimum fix time to get a better fix/ephemeris, range 0-7, time in seconds is `minimum_fix_time*2`

 ## LoraWAN data
 See `decoder.js` which is rather human-readable for description of values being sent.